Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide300.md

 ## Introduction

 This lab walks you through the steps to install Oracle Rest Data Services (ORDS) onto the database instance that you provisioned in the previous lab.
 ORDS is a mid-tier Java application that makes it easy to develop modern REST interfaces for relational data in the Oracle Database and returns any results formatted using JSON.
+By the end of lab, you will have all the compenents to start Application Express.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.